Quebec students to take part in worldwide protest against climate chang

 Latest Montreal News

+- Quebec City mosque shooter 'very affected' by New Zealand massacre: lawyers

-- Inspired by teen activist, 65,000 Quebec students to skip class for climate march
+- Inspired by teen activist, thousands of Montreal students skip class for climate march

 - CTV Montreal's Mutsumi Takahashi and others invested into Order of Canada